Hubs-Foundation/hubs-docs/docs/hubs-cloud-enable-media-browser.md

 ### Twitter

-To let visitors tweet out videos and photos they've taken, sign up as a [Twitter Developer](https://developer.twitter.com/) and create an application to your access tokens and secrets.
+To let visitors tweet out videos and photos they've taken, sign up as a [Twitter Developer](https://developer.twitter.com/) and create an application to get your access tokens and secrets.

 ### Analytics and Error Logging

-Add [Google Analytics](https://analytics.google.com/analytics/web/) tracking IDs and [Sentry](https://sentry.io/welcome/) DSNs to enable visitor tracking and error reporting.
+Add [Google Analytics](https://analytics.google.com/analytics/web/) tracking IDs and [Sentry](https://sentry.io/welcome/) DSNs to enable aggregated page tracking and error reporting.
+Note that full URLs which include room, avatar, and scene identifiers will not be sent to analytics services.